 - Property taxes

 - Homeowners insurance

 As a general rule, financial experts usually recommend spending no more than 30% of your gross income on housing—and that means all expenses related to housing, including your electricity bill, water, gas, lawn maintenance, and more.
 Spending more than 30% on these costs can make it hard to afford other necessities, such as food, transportation, and clothing.

 Long term, you also want to leave room in your budget for saving.
 If your mortgage payment is so high that you can’t afford to put money toward retirement or your child’s tuition fund, then it’s probably not in your best interest to buy the home.
 You want a home that helps you achieve your long-term goals, not one that hinders them.

 Finally, there’s also the threat a too-high mortgage payment poses to your financial health and overall well-being.

-Consider this: In the event you lose your job or take a pay cut, you might find it harder to stay current on your mortgage payments.
-Late payments can severely ding your credit score and make it harder to get approved for loans, credit cards and other financial products.
+Consider this: In the event that you lose your job or take a pay cut, you might find it harder to stay current on your mortgage payments.
+Late payments can severely ding your credit score and make it harder to get approved for loans, credit cards, and other financial products.